 Working in healthcare, especially developing devices that improve the individual patient’s health and wellbeing, gives added value to our personal purpose.
 We all strongly stand by our mission – empower first-contact care to diagnose diseases early and therefore provide on-time and successful treatment, preventing serious consequences.

-As the coronavirus and its dreadful consequences are overwhelming the whole world, we are happy to bring you some great news and inspiring movements that will make you smile.
-The following is one of them for sure.
+As the coronavirus and its dreadful consequences are overwhelming the whole world, we are happy to bring you some inspiring movements from our users.

 Why did you decide on a career as a nurse?